In and around Hastings

 There's a great variety of places to eat, drink and enjoy the atmosphere of the towns within walking distance of Anne's House and we can provide an up to date list of recommendations on arrival.

 Hastings and St Leonards has a vibrant arts scene – and as far as cultural activities are concerned ‘punches way above its weight’.
 It has its own philharmonic orchestra, two opera companies including Barefoot Opera, two theatres, The Stables Theatre and The White Rock Theatre, a unique venue, Kino-Teatr, that screens movies and holds live music and events in St Leonards plus another independent cinema and live music venue The Electric Palace in Hastings Old Town.
-There is also the Hastings International Piano Concerto Competition which takes place every year in the early Spring and offers a series of connected events throughout the year.
+There is also the Hastings International Piano Concerto Competition which takes place in the early Spring and offers a series of connected events throughout the year.

 Hastings and St Leonards is home to many renowned artists, writers, actors, musicians and others involved in the arts so it is perhaps no wonder that there is just so much on offer.